uncas/psen/readme.md

 Misc
 ----
-* Psen is pronounced like 'Zen'.
+* Psen is pronounced like 'Zen'
-* Psen uses psake.
+* Psen uses psake